-The results for the year showed net gains on investments of £7.3 million, compared with net losses of £0.6 million for the previous year.
-The results are largely driven by unrealised gains across the portfolio together with realised gains from successful exits during the year.
-Quantexa, the largest company within our portfolio (18.6% of net asset value), increased its value in the year by £10.0m following an externally led \$129 million Series E fundraising which completed in April 2023 and a part disposal in October 2023, which is detailed below.
-The other largest contributors to the net gain were unrealised gains in Egress Software Technologies by £1.5 million and Proveca by £0.7 million, and a realised gain in Ophelos by £0.6 million following its sale.
-These gains have been partially offset by unrealised losses, including a £1.7 million loss in Black Swan Data and £0.8 million in Threadneedle Software Holdings (T/A Solidatus).
+Our portfolio has performed well during the year despite the uncertainties the Company has faced.
+This performance has delivered a net uplift in value of £6.0 million to the Company's investments for the year (31 December 2022: net loss of £4.5 million).
+Quantexa, the largest company in our portfolio (19.6% of net asset value), was the main contributor to the net gain, increasing in value by £11.4 million following an externally led \$129 million Series E fundraising which completed in April 2023.
+The other largest contributors to the net gain were Radnor House School of £0.7 million and Egress Software Technologies of £0.5 million.
+These gains have been partially offset by unrealised losses, including a £2.2 million loss for Black Swan Data and £0.9 million for Chonais River Hydro.

-The Company had a number of investment realisations in the year with proceeds totalling £5.3 million, leading to realised gains during the year of £1.5 million.
-The largest realised gains were generated from a part disposal in Quantexa delivering an 11.9 times return on its weighted average cost as well as the disposal of Ophelos delivering 2.1 times cost.
-Further details on these disposals, and other realisations, can be found in the realisations table on page 29.
+The Company had a number of investment realisations in the year with proceeds totalling £5.9 million, leading to realised gains during the year of £1.9 million.
+The largest realised gains were generated from a part disposal in Quantexa delivering a 10.3 times return on its weighted average cost as well as an exit in Ophelos delivering a 2.1 return times cost.
+Further details on the above disposals, and other realisations, can be found in the realisations table on page 30.